JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 docker-compose up
 ```

-In the output of `docker-compose up ` you should see some output about the postgres database and tables being created, similar to this;
+In the output of `docker-compose up ` you should see that the postgres database and tables are being created, see the example below.

-Note in particular the line for the initialization script that we mentioned above.
-It only needs to run the first time you launch the PostrgreSQL container but if it doesn't run you won't have the necessary database and database user:
+Pay attention in particular to the line for the initialization script that we mentioned above.
+It only needs to run the first time you launch the PostrgreSQL container but if it doesn't run you won't have the necessary database and database user.

+This is the line in question:

 `/usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/1-init-user-db.sh`

+If the output says:

+`/bin/bash^M: bad interpreter: No such file or directory`

-If the output say this you definitely had an error caused by carriage return characters, note the `^M` character:
+then definitely had an error caused by carriage return characters, note the `^M` character:

+Example output, this one has the error:

 ```